Statutory Disqualification Process for Broker-Dealers

 - temporary and permanent injunctions (regardless of their age) issued by a court of competent jurisdiction involving a broad range of unlawful investment activities.

-- expulsions (and current suspensions) from membership or participation in a self-regulatory organization.
+- expulsions or bars (and current suspensions) from membership or participation in a self-regulatory organization (SRO).
+Includes bars with a right to re-apply.

-- findings that a member or person has made certain false statements in applications or reports made to, or in proceedings before, self-regulatory organizations.
+- findings that a member or person has made certain false statements in applications or reports made to, or in proceedings before, SROs, the SEC on other appropriate regulatory agency or authority.

 - any final order of a State securities commission (or any agency or officer performing like functions), State authority that supervises or examines banks, savings associations, or credit unions, State insurance commission (or any agency or office performing like functions), an appropriate Federal banking agency (as defined in Section 3 of the Federal Deposit Insurance Act (12 U.S.C.
 1813(q)), or the National Credit Union Administration, that

-- Certain Associations: In determining "association" for purposes of Exchange Act § 3(a)(39)(E), FINRA will use the definition of "associated person" set forth in Exchange Act § 3(a)(21).
+- Certain associations with disqualified persons.
+In determining "association" for purposes of Exchange Act Section 3(a)(39)(E), FINRA uses the definition of "associated person" set forth in Exchange Act Section 3(a)(21).

 Special Permission to Continue in or Enter the Securities Industry Notwithstanding a Disqualification

-Article III, Section 3(d) of FINRA's By-Laws1 permits a disqualified person or member to request permission to enter or remain in the securities industry.
-Procedural Rules 9520-27 set forth procedures for a member to sponsor the proposed association of a person subject to disqualification or for a member to obtain approval to remain a member notwithstanding the existence of a disqualification.
+Article III, Section 3(d) of FINRA's By-Laws permits a disqualified person or member to request permission to enter or remain in the securities industry.
+FINRA Rules 9520 through 9527 set forth procedures for a member to sponsor the proposed association of a person subject to disqualification or for a member to obtain approval to remain a member notwithstanding the existence of a disqualification.
 These actions are referred to as "Eligibility Proceedings."

 Generally speaking, a person who is subject to disqualification may not associate with a FINRA member in any capacity unless and until approved in an Eligibility Proceeding.
-If a person is currently associated with a FINRA member at the time the disqualifying event occurs, however, the person may be permitted to continue to work in certain circumstances, provided the employer member promptly files a written application seeking permission to continue the employment in an Eligibility Proceeding.
-A member subject to disqualification also may be allowed to remain a member, in certain circumstances, pending the outcome of an Eligibility Proceeding, provided the member promptly files an application requesting approval of its continued membership.
+If a person is currently associated with a FINRA member at the time the disqualifying event occurs, the person may be permitted to continue to work in certain circumstances, provided the employer member promptly files a written application with FINRA seeking permission to continue that person’s employment with the member firm.
+Likewise, a member subject to disqualification also may be allowed to remain a member, provided the member promptly files an application requesting approval of its continued membership, and the disqualifying event does not involve a licensing sanction, such as a bar, revocation or expulsion.

 Filing an Application under the Eligibility Rules

-Once it becomes aware of a statutory disqualifying event (related to the member or a disqualified person), the member is obligated to report the event to FINRA.
+Once a member becomes aware that it or one of its associated persons is subject to a disqualification, the member is obligated to report the event to FINRA.
 In the case of a disqualified person, the Firm must either file a Form U5 if it wishes to terminate the individual's association or file a Form MC-400 application if a member wishes to sponsor the association of a disqualified person.
-The member should file any MC-400 application when it amends the Form U4 and it must amend the Form U4 within 10 days of learning of a statutory disqualifying event (see Art.
-5, Sec.
-2(c) of the FINRA By-Laws).
+The member should file any MC-400 application when it amends the Form U4 and it must amend the Form U4 within 10 days of learning of a statutory disqualifying event (see Article 5, Section 2(c) of the FINRA By-Laws).
 The MC-400 application requests information about the terms and conditions of the proposed employment, with special emphasis on the proposed supervision to be accorded the disqualified person.
-Firms are reminded that the Eligibility Proceedings process extends to all associated persons, including those individuals for whom firms would file an NRF.
+Firms are reminded that the Eligibility Proceedings process extends to all associated persons, including those individuals for whom firms would file a Non-Registered Fingerprint (NRF).

 The member may request, in writing, an extension of time to file the application.
 However, a member must not assume that an extension request has been granted if it has not received written approval from the Department of Member Regulation (Member Regulation).
-Failure of the member to either terminate the individual or submit an MC-400 application may subject the member to a statutory disqualification (see Art.
-3, Sec.
-3(a) of the FINRA By-Laws).
-Further, pursuant to Rule 9522(a)(2) & (3), FINRA may cancel the membership of a firm or revoke the registration of a disqualified person where there is no response to the notice of disqualification.
+Failure of the member to either terminate the individual or submit an MC-400 application renders the member ineligible to continue in FINRA membership (see Article 3, Section 3(a) of the FINRA By-Laws).
+Further, pursuant to Rule 9522(a)(2) & (3), FINRA may cancel the membership of a firm or revoke the registration of a disqualified person where a firm fails to respond to FINRA’s notice of disqualification.

-One exception, to the requirements to file an MC-400 application, concerns persons or members that are subject to an injunction that is greater than 10 years old.
-In these situations, pursuant to Rule 9522(e)(1)(A), the member may provide to FINRA's Registration and Disclosure Department ("RAD") a written request for relief.
-If the member submits the written request, RAD will send it to FINRA's Member Regulation Department which will review the proposed employment or change in membership and in its discretion may either approve the proposed association/continued membership or require that the sponsoring or disqualified member file a Form MC-400 application.
+One exception to the requirements to file an MC-400 application concerns persons or members that are subject to an injunction that is greater than 10 years old.
+In these situations, pursuant to Rule 9522(e)(1)(A), the member may provide to FINRA's Registration and Disclosure Department (RAD) a written request for relief.
+If the member submits the written request, RAD will send it to Member Regulation, which will review the proposed employment or change in membership and in its discretion may either approve the proposed association/continued membership or require that the sponsoring or disqualified member file a Form MC-400 application.

 Members subject to disqualification that wish to retain their membership are required to submit a Form MC-400A.
-A member that becomes subject to disqualification must immediately amend its Form BD, in accordance with FINRA By-Laws, to report the disqualifying event and should simultaneously file an MC-400A application with RAD, if it wishes to continue in membership.
+A member that becomes subject to disqualification must immediately amend its Form BD, in accordance with FINRA By-Laws, to report the disqualifying event and file an MC-400A application with RAD if it wishes to continue in membership.

 Registration and Disclosure's Role

-When a member files a Form MC-400 or Form MC-400A, Registration and Disclosure (RAD) first examines the applicable NRF, Form U4, or Form BD to determine whether there are any deficiencies.
+When a member files a Form MC-400 or Form MC-400A, RAD first examines the applicable NRF, Form U4, or Form BD to determine whether there are any deficiencies.
 For example, all persons must be qualified (by examination or waiver) in the capacity for which they seek to associate before RAD will process an application.

-RAD then compiles a package of relevant information, including, but not limited to: documentation regarding the disqualifying event; CRD Records for the disqualified person, the sponsoring or disqualified member firm, and the proposed supervisor of the disqualified person; and documentation in the form of orders, decisions, and the like related to the disciplinary events concerning the disqualified person, member firm, and proposed supervisor.
+RAD then compiles a package of relevant information (to be known as the "Record"), including, but not limited to: documentation regarding the disqualifying event; CRD Records for the disqualified person, the sponsoring or disqualified member firm, and the proposed supervisor of the disqualified person; and documentation in the form of orders, decisions, and the like related to the disciplinary events concerning the disqualified person, member firm, and proposed supervisor.
 RAD prepares an index of this information, together with the application form and the Form U4 or Form BD, and sends the index and documents to Member Regulation, FINRA's Office of General Counsel (OGC), and the applicant member firm.

 In addition to compiling the MC-400 package, RAD updates the individual's/member firm's statutory disqualification status "SD Status" in CRD.
-In 2008, RAD revised the codes it uses in Web CRD to describe the statutory disqualification status (SD status).
-CRD composite screens for both member firms and representatives now contain a statutory disqualification (SD) status (historically it was only available for representatives).
-For member firms, the SD status will simply show a null value, a "yes," or a "no."
+CRD composite screens for both member firms and representatives contain a statutory disqualification (SD) status.
+For member firms, the SD status shows a null value, a "yes," or a "no."

 Member Regulation's Role